 There can also be homemaker services that assist with household tasks, such as:

 Companion services are also a good option.
-These services offer social and emotional support to seniors who may be isolated or lonely.
-Companions can also provide transportation and accompany seniors to appointments or social events.
+Companionship for seniors services offers social and emotional support to seniors who may be isolated or lonely.
+Home Care services can also provide personal care, transportation, meal preparation, medication reminder, companionship, home care assessment, and household support services.

 Respite care as well as a type of in-home care designed to give caregivers a break from their caregiving duties.
 Respite care can be provided temporarily or on an ongoing basis.